avicoder/watchtower/README.md

 Following this method you can add as many workspaces as you like and all will be monitored on a daily basis.

 ## Run Slack-Watchman
-If this is a primary run with Slack-Watchman you can set the timeframe in `sw-runner.sh` to `--timeframe a` which is the default and will scan all past events.
+If this is a primary run with Slack-Watchman you can set the timeframe in `runner.sh` to `--timeframe a` which is the default and will scan all past events.
 It's recommended however to change this to `--timeframe d` which will only scan the previous 24 hours.

-For testing purposes you can run Slack-Watchman simply via `sw-runner.sh`.
+For testing purposes you can run Slack-Watchman simply via `runner.sh`.
 But keep in mind that each run will account against the API, once too hot your app will be put into cool off mode.
 Running once daily per registered Slack app is recommended.

 ## Upgrades
 To upgrade just follow these simple steps from within the repo folder: